mvolkmann/blog/src/swift.md

   This uses a "guard" to
   assign the value of the optional to a variable if it is not `nil` or run the code in the `else` block if it is `nil`.
+  In a sense this it the opposite of the `if let` syntax and is perhaps an option that isn't needed.

 - `if myOptional != nil { let value = myOptional!; ... }`